bluesky-social/social-app/docs/internationalization.md

 6. Enjoy translated app!

 ### Common pitfalls
-These pitfalls are memoization pitfalls that will cause the components to not re-render when the locale is changed -- causing for stale translations to be shown.
+These pitfalls are memoization pitfalls that will cause the components to not re-render when the locale is changed -- causing stale translations to be shown.

 ```jsx
 import { msg } from "@lingui/macro";